Halle Berry: Established actress and career fluctuations (2005–2013)

-In the independent drama Frankie and Alice (2010), Berry played the leading role of a young multiracial American woman with dissociative identity disorder struggling against her alter personality to retain her true self.
+In the independent drama Frankie and Alice (2010), Berry played the leading role of a young multiracial American woman with dissociative identity disorder; she struggled against her alter personality to retain her true self.
 The film received a limited theatrical release, to a mixed critical response.
-The Hollywood Reporter nevertheless described the film as "a well-wrought psychological drama that delves into the dark side of one woman's psyche" and found Berry to be "spellbinding" in it.
+The Hollywood Reporter described the film as "a well-wrought psychological drama that delves into the dark side of one woman's psyche" and found Berry to be "spellbinding" in it.
 She earned the African-American Film Critics Association Award for Best Actress and a Golden Globe Award nomination for Best Actress – Motion Picture Drama.
 She next made part of a large ensemble cast in Garry Marshall's romantic comedy New Year's Eve (2011), with Michelle Pfeiffer, Jessica Biel, Robert De Niro, Josh Duhamel, Zac Efron, Sarah Jessica Parker, and Sofía Vergara, among many others.
 In the film, she took on the supporting role of a nurse befriending a man in the final stages (De Niro).
 While the film was panned by critics, it made US$142 million worldwide.

-In 2012, Berry starred as an expert diver tutor alongside then-husband Olivier Martinez in the little-seen thriller Dark Tide, and led an ensemble cast opposite Tom Hanks and Jim Broadbent in The Wachowskis's epic science fiction film Cloud Atlas (2012), with each of the actors playing six different characters across a period of five centuries.
-Budgeted at US$128.8 million, Cloud Atlas made US$130.4 million worldwide, and garnered polarized reactions from both critics and audiences.
+In 2012, Berry starred as an expert diver tutor alongside then-husband Olivier Martinez in the little-seen thriller Dark Tide.
+She led an ensemble cast opposite Tom Hanks and Jim Broadbent in The Wachowskis' epic science fiction film Cloud Atlas (2012), with each of the actors playing six different characters across a period of five centuries.
+Budgeted at US$128.8 million, Cloud Atlas made US$130.4 million worldwide.
+It garnered polarized reactions from both critics and audiences.

 Berry appeared in a segment of the independent anthology comedy Movie 43 (2013), which the Chicago Sun-Times called "the Citizen Kane of awful."
 Berry found greater success with her next performance, as a 9-1-1 operator receiving a call from a girl kidnapped by a serial killer, in the crime thriller The Call (2013).
 Berry was drawn to "the idea of being a part of a movie that was so empowering for women.
 We don't often get to play roles like this, where ordinary people become heroic and do something extraordinary."
 Manohla Dargis of The New York Times found the film to be "an effectively creepy thriller," while reviewer Dwight Brown felt that "the script gives Berry a blue-collar character she can make accessible, vulnerable and gutsy[...]."
 The Call was a sleeper hit, grossing US$68.6 million around the globe.